PredictiveIntelligenceLab/CausalPINNs/README.md

 # Respecting causality is all you need for training physics-informed neural networks

+## Caution: ⚠️The proposed causal training algorithm cannot be used for commercial purposes (protected by a patent at the University of Pennsylvania).⚠️

 Code and data (available upon request) accompanying the manuscript titled "Respecting causality is all you need for training physics-informed neural networks", authored by Sifan Wang, Shyam Sankaran, and Paris Perdikaris.

 ## Abstract